react-cosmos/react-cosmos/docs/reactNative.md

 1. Set up Cosmos for Native using the steps above.
 2. Set up the react-cosmos-webpack-plugin as described [here](README.md#getting-started).
-3. Start Cosmos with the `cosmos --expose-modules` command.
+3. Start Cosmos with the `cosmos --expose-imports` command.

 [Join us on Discord](https://discord.gg/3X95VgfnW5) for feedback, questions and ideas.